Costa Rica hero image

 7 Days

-• Arrive San José; orientation and partner briefing.
+• Arrive in San José for orientation and partner briefing.

-• Service day in Central Valley; visit markets and cultural sites.
+• Service day in the Central Valley, then markets and cultural sites.

 • Travel to Arenal for volcano viewpoints, project follow-up, and hot springs downtime; depart.